 Derwen College is required to comply with the Mental Capacity Act 2005 and the Data Protection Act 1998.
-Students who are over 18 are legally regarded as adults and all students are assumed to have capacity unless proved otherwise.
+Students who are over 18 are legally regarded as adults and all students are assumed to have capacity unless proven otherwise.
 Derwen College has a Confidentiality Policy which all staff adhere to, and is available to parents on request.

-Personal information cannot be given to parents or family members unless the student has given permission.
+Personal information on students aged over 18 cannot be given to parents or family members unless the student has given permission.
 Information relating to another student will not be shared with a third party.
 This includes Care Plans and Daily Records.

-See the section on Power of Attorney and Court of Protection Orders.
+See the section on Power of Attorney and Court of Protection Orders on pages 21-22.

-Support Practitioners work with parents and families to ensure that their young person is given the best guidance and care possible, but staff cannot impose parental preferences on students.
-This principle will apply wherever the student lives in the future, after college, and is an important element in the transition to adulthood.
+Support practitioners work with parents and families to ensure that their young person is given the best guidance and care possible, but staff cannot impose parental preferences on students.
+This principle will apply wherever the student lives in the future, after College, and is an important element in the transition to adulthood.

-Leisure Time for residential Students
+Leisure time for residential students

 Students will have a demanding programme during the week: they are given the choice to decide how they spend their free time in the evenings and at weekends.
 This may be socialising with friends, on an iPad, playing games, relaxing or watching TV.
-They may wish to participate in trips at the weekend which can be a great way to visit local sites and make new friends.
+They may wish to participate in trips at the weekend, which can be a great way to visit local sites and make new friends.

 On campus, there are clubs, discos, open swimming sessions and a range of organised activities.
-Student Engagement Officers are on hand to support students and ensure they are able to access what is on offer.
+Student engagement officers are on hand to support students and ensure they are able to access what is on offer.

-Students are also free to make use of the commercial outlets on site as well as the Bradbury Centre and Student Union.
+Students are also free to make use of the commercial outlets on site as well as the Bradbury IT Centre and Student Union.
 Initially students may find self-directed free time difficult, but they soon adjust and enjoy the freedom this brings.
-Although Derwen is an open campus, staff ask students to inform them of their whereabouts so they can ensure adequate support is provided.
+Although Derwen College is an open campus, staff ask students to inform them of their whereabouts so they can ensure adequate support is provided.